|

 and pulling out the flask of miruvor.
 Elves were tireless under

-normal circumstances.
-But for an elf to be confined within a mass
+normal circumstances, but for an elf to be confined within a mass

 of rock, isolated from the trees and divorced from the starseven